 If the person is vomiting, roll the head, neck, and body over as one unit (the "log roll") to prevent choking and protect the spine.
 You'll need two people: one stationed at the head, the other at the victim's side.
 Keep the person's head, neck, and back in line with each other while you roll him or her onto one side.

 Ideally, you won't have to do anything else until help arrives.
+If there is an open wound at the break, do not attempt to clean it.
 But if the victim has a broken bone in her arm or lower leg and you must move her before help arrives, stabilize the area above and below the injury with a splint.
 To make a splint for the lower arm, place a rolled-up newspaper or folded piece of clothing under the arm and tie it up with strips of cloth or rope.
 If possible, fashion a sling with a shirt or other piece of cloth to keep the arm still.
 To splint a lower leg or ankle, wrap the injury in bulky clothing and tie it with strips of cloth or rope.

 If possible, apply an ice pack or some other cold object to reduce pain and swelling.